Wireless Network Security

 Corp-WPA3 🔒 WPA3-Enterprise Corp-WiFi ! ⚠ ROGUE AP WIRELESS SECURITY ✓ WPA3-Enterprise (802.1X) ✓ Separate SSIDs per trust level ✓ Rogue AP detection enabled ✓ VPN on untrusted networks ✗ WEP or open networks ✗ Shared PSK for all staff

-Understand wireless security standards, how rogue access points work, and how to design a secure Wi-Fi environment for business use.
+Wireless security standards, how rogue access points work, and how to design secure Wi-Fi for business use.

 Wireless Network Security

-Wi-Fi is convenient but introduces attack surfaces that wired networks don’t have.
-Understanding wireless threats helps you make smarter decisions about how and where you connect.
+Wi-Fi opens attack surfaces that wired networks don’t have.
+Once you know the wireless threats, you can make better decisions about how and where you connect.

 Wi-Fi Threat Scenarios